 Secondary education on the other hand must be made generally available and accessible to all.
 This means that secondary education must be available on the same basis to all, independent of a student's apparent capacity or ability, the ultimate aim being the introduction of free and universal secondary education.

 This universalist (albeit not immediately realizable) character means that secondary education should not be aristocratic.
-For example, if exorbitant fees are imposed by private schools, leaving the chances of students entering these schools determined by the parents’ financial ability, then it may constitute a violation of the right to education.
+For example, if extreamly high fees are imposed by private schools, leaving the chances of students entering these schools determined by the parents’ financial ability, then it may constitute a violation of the right to education.

 The Government should therefore offer financial assistance, including but not limited to subsidies for textbooks, school kits and aids, and increased scholarships, to low-income families to cover the associated expenses of education;